There are different types of stents available. Your cardiologist will decide which is best suited.

 Many people cannot control their blood cholesterol by diet alone because their bodies make too much cholesterol.
 It is important for these people to take medication to lower cholesterol.

 Exercise.
 You should build up activity gradually so that in about a week you are back to full activity.
-For the rst few days after a procedure carried out from the groin you should be careful with lifting to reduce the chance of problems such as bleeding or haematoma from the entry site.
+For the first few days after a procedure carried out from the groin you should be careful with lifting to reduce the chance of problems such as bleeding or haematoma from the entry site.
 It is a good idea to develop a regular exercise programme such as walking, cycling, or swimming briskly enough to make you slightly short of breath for half an hour most days of the week.

 Follow-up.
 You will need to visit your general practitioner.
 You should make an appointment to see your usual cardiologist 1-4 weeks after PCI.